Master of Mass Communication

 Encourage your recommenders to submit letters to the online system.
 If they insist on paper, they can mail letters to: Attn: Graduate Program, Manship School of Mass Communication, Journalism Building, Baton Rouge, LA 70803.

-Deadline: We accept applications year round for either a fall or spring program start.
-For fall, we consider applications between January and July.
-For spring, we consider applications between July and November.
+We accept applications year round for either a fall or spring program start.
+For fall, we consider applications between January and June 30.
+For spring, we consider applications between July and November 15.
 Earlier applicants have a higher probability of success in obtaining an assistantship – because funding is both competitive and limited, most positions are offered to qualified applicants between January and April for fall.
 We have limited assistantship opportunities for spring admission.